Speak with a safari expert

 Nyerere National Park/Selous Game Reserve

-The newly declared Nyerere National Park now extends over three sides of the Rufiji River valley, carved from the former Selous Game Reserve.
+Nyerere National Park extends over three sides of the Rufiji River valley, carved from the former Selous Game Reserve.
 The Rufiji River dominates the landscape, fanning into an intricate network of channels, oxbow lakes, and swamps, supplying a never-ending parade of thirsty animals drawn to the water’s edge.
 Though the declaration of the national park is intended to boost Nyerere’s tourism potential, there is no question that this remains something of a forgotten corner of Africa, where wildlife connoisseurs can lose themselves in the vast wilderness.

 Mikumi National Park